dy/piezo/README.md

 ## Intro

 _Lino_ operates in block processing context: functions take either a-param or k-param arguments and may have internal state persisted between calls.
-That compiles to optimized byte code (eg. WASM) that is called for blocks of samples.
+That compiles to optimized bytecode (WASM) that is called for blocks of samples.

 Let's consider language features by examples.